rooomba/image-interlacement/README.md

 ### A note on multiple (2+) image interleaveing:

 Currently, the program allows the user to imput up to 6 images to be interleaeved at once.
 Support for more is theoretically possible, but memory usage is a concern.
-An in-progress stride composite feature that allows you to composite images in different patterns will, in practice, allow compositing of much larger numbers of images.
+An in progress stride function will functionally allow for compositing of much larger numbers of images.
+You can test it out on the Stride branch of the project.

+The usescases for it are likely limited, but you are able to use the same input image multiple times in the same command.
+It will treat them like separate files.
+If you were to run the command with `image1.png image2.png image2.png` the output image would consist of row one from `image1` and then row 1 from `image2` twice, then back to `image1` row 2 for the next row.

 ### `--output`
 Replace `[outputImage]` with the file path where you'd like the program to output the image.
 Must include a file name and format.
 Example: `--output ./testimages/structure1.png`